Mirris/Miroslav-Hons---Monte-Carlo-in-GRC/readme.md

 ### Running the code

-Without any given parametrs, the code is run as follows:
+Without any given parametrs, the code is activated as follows:

 ```
 python .\GRCRollProbability.py